AbbieNgXinYi/Istor-a/README.md

 ---
 ### Control System
 #### Phidget Control System

 **In this setup, we will are using 2 Phidget interfaces, 1 Phidget RFID and 1 Phidget Advance servo 8-Motor.
   The interface we are using is the phidget interface 8/8/8.**

+* Note: We have used USB Extenders and HUB due to where the different equipment are placed and insufficent USB-A ports

 ##### Station 1